-Behavior that is punished will be suppressed.
+Behaviour that is punished will be suppressed.

-Maybe you had food poisoning and you can’t eat certain fish anymore, or you had the worst hangover of your life and just the smell of Tequila gives you nightmares… (that’s me right here).
+Maybe you had food poisoning, and you cannot eat certain foods anymore, or you had the worst hangover of your life, and just the smell of Tequila gives you nightmares… (that is me right there).

-Little Albert – The Power of Punishment
+Little Albert – The Power Of Punishment

-Watson assumed that fear is learnable.
+Watson assumed that fear was learnable.

-Experiments began by placing ‘little Albert’ on a mattress and encouraging him to play with neutral objects (such as cotton wool or a white bunny rabbit).
+The experiments began by placing ‘little Albert’ on a mattress and encouraging him to play with neutral objects (such as cotton wool or a white bunny rabbit).

-The experimenter would hit a metal bar with a hammer every time the baby touched the play object.
+The experimenter would then hit a metal bar with a hammer every time the baby touched the play object.

 Little Albert showed stress and started to cry and attempted to crawl away at the sudden loud noise.